itlinux/tfVmwAviController/README.md

 cd tfVmwAviController
 terraform init
 ```
-- Change the variables.tf according to your environment
+- Change the variables.tf and environment variables according to your environment
 - Run the repo
 ```shell
 /bin/bash apply.sh